Strong identifiability and parameter learning in regression with heterogeneous response: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{sec:preliminaries} provides preliminaries on mixture of regression models and outlines issues that arise in the analysis of parameter estimation rates of convergence.
-In Section~\ref{sec:identifiable-inverse-bound}, we present the notions of strong identifiability and associated characterization for regression mixtures, followed by a set of "inverse bounds".
+Section~\ref{sec:preliminaries} provides preliminaries on the mixture of regression models.
+In Section~\ref{sec:identifiable-inverse-bound}, we present notions of strong identifiability and associated characterization for regression mixtures, followed by a set of inverse bounds.
 Building upon this strong identifiability theory, in Section~\ref{sec:stats-efficiency}, we establish the rates of conditional density estimation and parameter estimation.
 In Section~\ref{sec:experiments}, we carry out simulation studies and data illustrations to support our theory and discuss the empirical findings in the literature.
 Finally, Section~\ref{sec:conclusion} discusses future directions.
-All proofs are deferred to the Appendix.
+All proofs are deferred to the Supplementary material.